Project Time: 2 Weeks 50%

 Assets: Assets from Infinity, Epic Games and Marketplace

-- Unreal Engine lighting, fog and atmosphere settings.
+- Unreal Engine settings: Lightning, fog and atmosphere.

-- Planning and creating a project under a short time.
+- Planning, drawing and creating a project in a short time.

 - Updated my UE4 blueprint knowledge and skill.

-- Creating a playable environment in Unreal Engine.
+- Planning and creating a playable environment in Unreal Engine.

-It was quite some time since I last worked in Unreal Engine, updating myself through videos and forums helped a lot and after some experimentation, failure and success I quickly got a hand of the node system to a point where I could make use my new knowledge.
+It was quite some time since I last worked in Unreal Engine.
+Updating myself through videos and forums helped and after some experimentation, failure and success I quickly got a hand of the node system to a point where I could create a few basic patterns and interactable objects.

-I decided to create at least 2 different interactable objects.
-Drawbridges which were triggered using panels and interactable chests.
-The bridges were really fun to make and required a lot of testing to make them work as intended.
+I decided to create at least 3 different objects I could active using a button.
+Drawbridges and platforms which were triggered using panels located either beside or hidden away from the player and interactable chests.
+The bridges were really fun to create with some trial and error before I got them to work as intended.

-The Chests where made by toggling between the visibility of one closed and one open chest.
-I also added 2 bright effects from the Inifinty effects pack to give some effect when opening them and hide the shifting of models.
+The Chests were made by toggling between the visibility of one closed and one open chest, some bright effects and sounds helped to give the sensation of joy and accomplishment once the player reached them.

 About half of the trees and bushes in the playable area was “painted” using the Unreal Engines built in foliage tool and the rest was placed either using “Single Instance Mode”, allowing me to place single objects or placed by hand in order to make it look natural.
 The sun and fog were set to give the scene a bright and warm feeling, the ambient sounds of singing birds and blowing wind also helped to bring the level to life.
 A lot of the terrain was remade and iterated upon as I playtested and measured.